All Episodes

 This is the Sean Hannity Show.

-Well, I've been busy, but I've enjoyed it because we're getting things accomplished.
+Enjoyed it because we're getting things accomplished.

 We're getting things done.

-That happens, too.
+That happens too.

 But we're getting a lot done.

-I don't think there's ever been a little period like this with the potential nuclear war.
+I don't think there's ever been a little period like this with the potential nuclear war and two countries that have very good leaders, people I know very well.

-And yeah, it was uh it was a very important process.
+And, you know, it was a very important process.

 We got involved with India and Pakistan.